Dyslexia And ADHD: Coping With A Dual Diagnosis

 Similarities In Symptoms

 Distraction is a classic symptom of ADHD.
 Children with ADHD are unable to focus or concentrate for long periods, and they are easily distracted if anything else is going on around them.
-Yet people with dyslexia can also be easily distracted, but for a different reason.
+People with dyslexia can also be easily distracted, but for a different reason.
 Children with dyslexia often become distracted because reading tires them, and they lose interest in the activity.

 Dysfluency In Reading